aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/abstracttextloadoptions/_index.md

 ### getLanguageCode() {#getLanguageCode--}

+<b>@deprecated.</b> Please use the 'languageCode' property instead.
 Gets or sets the user interface language of the Workbook version based on CountryCode that has saved the file.

 ```javascript
 getLanguageCode() : CountryCode;